skip to content

 Departments, Faculties and Colleges are asked to pass this information to their students.

-All current Cambridge undergraduate and postgraduate students are invited to enter the George Bridgetower Essay Prize, hosted in partnership with the Legacies of Enslavement Inquiry and the Alexander Crummell Fund.
+All current Cambridge undergraduate and postgraduate students are invited to enter the George Bridgetower Essay Prize.
+This yearly competition is hosted in partnership with the Legacies of Enslavement Inquiry and the Alexander Crummell Fund.
 With a prize of £1,000, essays must be a maximum of 4000 words inclusive of footnotes and further citations.
 The essay must be written in English.
 The essay may be a piece of work already produced for an entrant’s degree, but students should declare this as part of their submission and are asked to declare that the essay is all their own work.

 ---------